 - Ctrl+T: This keyboard shortcut lets you open a new tab.

 Note: You can use these commands on a Mac by replacing the Ctrl key with the “Command” key and Alt key with the “Option” key.

-Ready to try out these cool Chrome tricks?
+Ready to try out these cool Chrome tricks

-Well, these were the 8 Google Chrome tricks that are still fairly unknown to users.
+Well, these were the best Google Chrome tricks that are still fairly unknown to users.
 So, try them out and do let us know how you like them.
 Also, if you know of any other cool Chrome trick that we missed out on, do let us know in the comments section below.

 When I click on Any Link in the Blog it open in the same tab.
 Please Change it setting to Open in a New Tab

 Just Press the link while holding the ctrl button.